Negativity Spreads Faster: A Large-Scale Multilingual Twitter Analysis on the Role of Sentiment in Political Communication: Sentiment Analysis: Evaluation and Model Selection

 Table \ref{table:annotation_agreement} displays the inter-annotation agreement based on Cohen's Kappa \cite{cohen1960coefficient}.
-It is observable that for all three language sets the agreement between annotators is satisfactory with the lowest score, 0.69, being in the Spanish set when considering entries labelled as `Unidentified' too.
+It is observable that for all three language sets the agreement between annotators is satisfactory with the lowest score, 0.69, being in the Spanish set when considering entries labelled as `Indeterminate' too.
 It is also worth noting that the divergence between positive and negative labels (which could be the most problematic in our subsequent analysis) was extremely low.
 Only 9\% (Greece), 3\% (Spain) and 7\% (UK) of all annotated tweets had a contrasting positive/negative or negative/positive labels between any annotator pair.
 Finally, in order to consolidate the annotations, the final label of each tweet was decided by using the two annotators agreement in each group and in cases of differences the third annotator was used as a tiebreaker.

 Having establish an acceptable agreement between the annotators each one was given 300 extra tweets to label.
-In total, 964, 936 and 963 tweets were collected and labelled for English, Spanish and Greek respectively (the final numbers slightly vary given the different number of discarded tweets with the indeterminate label).
+In total, 964, 936 and 965 tweets were collected and labelled for English, Spanish and Greek respectively (the final numbers slightly vary given the different number of discarded tweets with the indeterminate label).
+The label distribution of the annotated data appears to be different for each language (Table \ref{table:annotation_distribution}) with negative tweets being the most dominant class in Spanish and Greek, in contrast to English where most tweets were labelled as positive.